What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Address: Chile, Paraguay

-This national monument in Paraguay is a well-known tourist attraction symbol of hope and determination.
-It lies in the commercial area of Paraguay, so it is easy to access.
+This national monument in Paraguay is a well-known tourist attraction and a symbol of hope and determination.
+It is located in the commercial area of Paraguay, so it is easy to access.

-Due to the solid construction, fascinating architecture, and colourful stories of heroes, it is worth a visit.
+It is worth a visit due to its solid construction, fascinating architecture, and colourful stories of heroes.
 It was constructed to honour and recognise the selfless actions of Paraguay’s heroes who have battled in past wars.

 Various plaques reflect an appreciation for the sacrifices made besides multiple honourary inscriptions.
 All historical events are celebrated on the stages of the Pantheon.
 Guides arrange free tours for the comfort of visitors.